ericyd/blog/content/-draft-2023-in-review-my-favorite-album-releases.md

 - Whoa!
 Such a fun album!
 Great electro-funk vibes.
 - Good for background or foreground listening, really enjoying this of my first listen
+- ok on second listen, this is only OK.
+Fun album, good for background, but not a "top 5 of 2023" album

 ## Cloud Lifter - Sam Barsh